pnp/blog/content/post/power-platform-extensibility/powerApps.md

 Read more: [Low-code Plug-ins](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant)

-**Description**:  With the low-code plug-ins, you can create plug-ins with minimal or no coding  required, and without the need for compiling solution and manual registration.
+ With the low-code plug-ins, you can create plug-ins with minimal or no coding  required, and without the need for compiling solution and manual registration.

 Low-code  plug-ins are stored within a Dataverse database and can be seamlessly  integrated into Power Apps and Power Automate.
 They are defined using the Power Fx expression language and can directly connect   with Dataverse business data and external data sources through Power Platform connectors.
 Running **server-side, they reduce client-side workload**.
 [Benefits of server-side logic](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant#benefits-of-server-side-logic)

+### Constraints and limitations

-**Constraints and limitations**:   Low-code plug-ins are stored within a Dataverse database and are created using [Dataverse accelerator app](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant#prerequisites-for-creating-a-low-code-plug-in), which must be installed in the environment.
+  Low-code plug-ins are stored within a Dataverse database and are created using [Dataverse accelerator app](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant#prerequisites-for-creating-a-low-code-plug-in), which must be installed in the environment.
 All new environments have the Dataverse accelerator app automatically installed as of October 1st 2023.

 Use of low-code plugins in your solution requires Premium licenses.